bradwestness/bradwestness.github.io/_posts/2023/2023-12-06-nic-team-fixed-ip.md

 {% include figure.html filename="duck-duck-go-mac-address-generator.png" description="DuckDuckGo to the rescue!" %}

 If you [search for 'MAC address generator' in DuckDuckGo](https://duckduckgo.com/?q=mac+address+generator) (my search engine of choice), it'll spit out a random MAC address.
-Just copy and paste that into the "Value" box in the adapter driver's properties window as shown above.
+Just copy and paste that into the "Value" box in the adapter driver's properties window as shown above (you'll need to remove any colons first).

 {% include figure.html filename="windows-server-nic-team-properties-with-mac-address.png" description="Note: you have to remove the colons from the MAC Address before entering it into this input." %}

 Now, if you go create a fixed IP address to the new device on your router (after deleting the old assignment to a physical NIC's MAC address, natch), it should actually get assigned to your virtual NIC team every time, no matter which NIC is chosen as the "primary" member of the NIC team after a reboot.

+{% include figure.html filename="nic-team-plex-remote-access.png" description="My server is actually using the fixed IP address I assigned to it, wow!" %}

 Victory!